smaurice101/readthedocs/docs/source/dashboards.rst

    * - **URL Key**
      - **Description**
    * - http://localhost:9005
-     - Almost all of the dashboard will point to the IP and Port that Viperviz is listening on.
-Viperviz has a built in webserver, so no setup is need, just plug and play.
+     - Almost all of the dashboard will point to the

+       IP and Port that Viperviz is listening on.
+Viperviz

+       has a built in webserver, so no setup is need,

+       just plug and play.

-       The above URL points to localhost and port 9005 for Viperviz
+       The above URL points to localhost and

+       port 9005 for Viperviz
    * - dashboard.html
-     - TML Solution Studio (TSS) provides a template dashboard to get you up and running quickly.
-This is a base dashboard but will show you how real-time data from TML is analysed and processed.
-As shown in the above dashboards, you can create amazing dashboards with HTML and Javascript.
+     - TML Solution Studio (TSS) provides a template

+       dashboard to get you up and running quickly.

+       This is a base dashboard but will show you how

+       real-time data

+       from TML is analysed and processed.
+As shown in

+       the above dashboards, you can create amazing

+       dashboards with HTML and Javascript.
    * - topic=iot-preprocess
-     - In the topic key you specify the topic you want to consume data from.
-Viperviz will start consuming from this topic, i.e. iot-preprocess or whatevev topic you have created to store your data.
+     - In the topic key you specify the topic you

+       want to consume data from.
+Viperviz will start

+       consuming from this topic, i.e. iot-preprocess or

+       whatever topic you have created to store your data.

-       Note: You can specify more than one topic to consume from, just separate multiple topics with comma.
+       Note: You can specify more than one

+       topic to consume from, just separate multiple

+       topics with comma.
    * - offset=-1
-     - This tells Viperviz to start consuming from the latest data in the stream.
+     - This tells Viperviz to start consuming

+       from the latest data in the stream.
    * - groupid=
      - ignored
    * - rollbackoffset=500
-     - This tells Viperviz to rollback the datastream by 500 offsets and send it to the browser.
-NOTE: While you can increase this number - use it with caution because it may overload your browser.
+     - This tells Viperviz to rollback the datastream

+       by 500 offsets and send it to the browser.

+       NOTE: While you can increase this number -

+       use it with caution

+       because it may overload your browser.
    * - topictype=prediction
      - Leave as is
    * - append=0
-     - If this is 0, the dashboard will not keep appending new data because it may crash your browser as lots of data accumulates.
-If you set to 1, then data will append.
+     - If this is 0, the dashboard will not keep

+       appending new data because it may crash

+       your browser as lots of data accumulates.

+       If you set to 1, then data will

+       append.
    * - secure=1
      - Secure connection